GosulaShivaKumar/Compute_Optimizer-Reports/README.md

 The script captures and logs exceptions, especially focusing on service limit exceptions, allowing for better manageability in scenarios where multiple exports are initiated simultaneously.

+## View Event Bridge and Compute Optimizer.docx for more detailed documentation